 Step 1: Launch phone Settings and tap on Apps & notifications/Installed apps.

 Similar to iPhone users, you can try reinstalling the Instagram app on your Android phone.
 Instagram on Android doesn’t show any pop up for notification.
-So the only action required from your end is to uninstall the app and then install it again.
+So the only action required from your end is to uninstall the app.
+Then, download the Instagram app again from the Google Play Store for Android and Apple App Store on iPhone.
 No data will be deleted when you uninstall the app.
 You will only be logged out from your profile.

 13. Update Your Phone